llyanlin/llyanlin.github.io/README.txt

-Minimaxing by HTML5 UP
+Halcyonic by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-The very first responsive site template I ever made on 5grid (then skelJS, then Skel, and finally Responsive Tools).
-It's clean, minimal, and so generic you can use it for pretty much anything.
+A somewhat unusual but interesting responsive site template.
+I did this one to test out a new pattern set I put together and I think it really came together well.
+As for use cases it's kind of unspecific so hey, use it for whatever.

 Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)